Inspiring Growth through Sport

 The equipment is all provided by the coach and he enters the students into national competitions where they have had huge success with several national champions.

-Eton Fives is an established sport at St. Olave’s and we are in the process of expanding our number of courts from four to eight.
+Eton Fives is an established sport at St. Olave’s and we are currently in the process of expanding our number of courts from four to eight.
 Popular with students of all ages there are regular training sessions and fixtures with many students maintaining their love for their sport to join the Old Olavians once they have left the school.

 Each year we compete in various competitions, including the nationals where we have enjoyed regular success with national champions at all ages.

 Upcoming fixtures and training sessions will be published in the Autumn Term.

 Football is played by the 6th Form in their Games periods and they also train after school in preparation for fixtures.
 They enter the local league each year meaning that they enjoy fixtures against other schools during the Autumn and Spring Terms.

 The team has been growing in strength and won the league in 2017.
 Our footballers will benefit enormously now they have access to the All Weather Pitch, developed in 2022.